"Podmore's essays resemble Ralph Waldo Emerson and Henry David Thoreau with an extra dose of social, racial and political analysis."

 Librería: ThriftBooks-Dallas, Dallas, TX, Estados Unidos de America

 Paperback.
-Condición: Good.
+Condición: Very Good.
 No Jacket.
-Former library book; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Nº de ref. del artículo: G1948814080I3N10
+May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Nº de ref. del artículo: G1948814080I4N00

 Cantidad disponible: 1 disponibles